cultivate-hfc/gfc-api-docs/source/includes/_prediction_sets.md

 predictions.answer_id | integer | The id of the answer this prediction belongs to predictions.membership_id | integer | The id of the membership that submitted the prediction predictions.filled_at | date | The timestamp of when the prediction was processed.
-This timestamp is used for scoring predictions.refunded_at | date | The timestamp of when the prediction was refunded, if it's a prediction market that has been refunded predictions.made_after_correctness_known | boolean | Whether or not the prediction was submitted after the "correctness" of the answer was already known predictions.spend | float | The amount of clinkles the user spent on the trade, if it's in a prediction market predictions.quantity | float | The number of shares the user received in the trade, if it's in a prediction market predictions.forecasted_probability | float | The probability estimate that the user submitted with the forecast predictions.starting_probability | float | The consensus probability of the answer prior to incorporating this forecast predictions.final_probability | float | The consensus probability of the answer prior to incorporating this forecast predictions.starting_price | float | The price of the answer prior to incorporating this forecast (only applicable to prediction markets) predictions.final_price | float | The price of the answer prior to incorporating this forecast (only applicable to prediction markets)
+This timestamp is used for scoring predictions.made_after_correctness_known | boolean | Whether or not the prediction was submitted after the "correctness" of the answer was already known predictions.forecasted_probability | float | The probability estimate that the user submitted with the forecast predictions.starting_probability | float | The consensus probability of the answer prior to incorporating this forecast predictions.final_probability | float | The consensus probability of the answer prior to incorporating this forecast